“Focus on a physical object you know is real.”

 Suddenly, Jericho became aware that there was no sand.
 There was no sun.
-There was only rain, cold and pouring down in sheets.
-Beneath him was Theta, swimming in the puddle of water beneath him.
+There was only rain—cold and pouring down in sheets.
+Beneath him was Theta, swimming in the puddle of water.
 Behind him was Alice.
 Glass was scattered on the ground.
 Cold, square buildings stood rigid at his left and right.
 Several steps away, he spotted Gilbert and another man rising to twin stands.
 Across from them stood two of the ELPIS leaders.
 Gamma, Wtorek Izsak.
 Tau.
 Another one pulled out from an alley to his right and stood behind Gamma.
 Beta, familiar.

 There was no heat outside or inside.
 There was no hollowness.
 There was numbness.
 And there was heaviness, like an anchor pulling down his chest.
 Familiar.

 Jericho pulled himself off of Theta and stared at him.
 At the tattoo on his face.
 Before Jericho could speak to the man, however, the man suddenly launched himself at him as a metallic bang rang out above the sound of the rain.
 Theta landed on top of Jericho as they fell, but the man quickly picked himself up and turned to face Gamma whose drawn pistol was still billowing with smoke.